-Exploring the complex relationship between sensation and form, the art of performative figuration has been developing as a study in performance.
-My approach to this work stems in my MA thesis "Per-forming the Figure", inspired by the art of figuration of Francis Bacon (2012), and the performance research conducted in this framework since 2010.
+The art of Performative Figuration has been developing as a study of human figure in the context of perfomance art, using dance and choreography as tools to explore the relationship between sensation and form.
+Figuration is a term that describes the art of representing the human body, usually in painting and scupture work, by means of artistic process and form.
+This body of work stems in my MA research thesis (2012) "Per-forming the Figure", inspired by the art of figuration of Francis Bacon, and the performance research conducted in this framework since 2010.

 The research and method development have picked up major momentum when I began collaborating with Georg Blaschke in 2016.
 In the frame of his productions and his direction I have continued developing the approach, and applying it into the somatic experience and choreographic methodology to develop solo materials that were performed by myself in Blaschke´s performances "Fluid Skin", "Fluid Theater", "Antonio´s Imaginary Workshop", and "Bodies and Accidents".